lun0522/Notes/CppLang.md

 }
 ```

 To create a `std::initializer_list`, elements between curly braces are copied (and converted to the target format if necessary) to the underlying array of `initializer_list`.
 It is **immutable**, and thus when we use it to initialize another object (eg: `std::vector`), elements are copied rather than moved to the new object.
-If we directly use a `{}`-list for constructor arguments or to initilize an aggregate, elements won't be copied (unless as by-value arguments):
+If we directly use a `{}`-list for constructor arguments or to initialize an aggregate, elements won't be copied (unless as by-value arguments):

 ```cpp
 int v1{1};     // direct initialization